 Most Common Forms of Dementia

 It is not uncommon for the terms "dementia" and "Alzheimer's" to be used interchangeably.
 Individuals might experience or display the symptoms of dementia and not be diagnosed with Alzheimer's Disease.
-For the purposes of this report, the working group chose not to single out Alzheimer's and instead be inclusive of all forms of dementia, unless otherwise specified.

 Alzheimer's Disease